JontySR/JontySR.github.io/_posts/2020-07-26-talking_to_myself_school.md

 I'm currently doing a Computer Science Degree Apprenticeship at the University of Birmingham, with PwC.
 It involves a full-time Computer Science BSc at the University of Birmingham, spending the summers of the first two years working at PwC, as well as a full year between the end of the second summer and the start of fourth year, much like a sandwich course.

-There's a pandemic on, and I've left Birmingham to live with my parents.
+There's a pandemic happening, and I've left Birmingham to live with my parents.
-The security of living with family is helpful, but I'm fairly lonely and need to see people more.
+The security of living with family is helpful, but the pandemic can make me fairly lonely; it'll be nice to see people more soon.
-When it comes to my anxieties, I'm afraid not much has changed in the past few years, apart from a fairly transformative relationship helping me to understand more about how my brain works (or doesn't).
-I might talk about that last element in a future post.

 ## How I Got Here